ayeshah/blockcypher-integration/README.md

 4- Run the project:
    npm start

-5- Enter the following link on your browser http://localhost:3000/homepage
+5- To access the application enter the following link on your browser http://localhost:3000/homepage

 ### Prerequisites